Skip to content

 Output Parameters

 --use-ticket-system - If set, the order of pixels in the output file is deterministic across runs (though not necessarily the same as the input order).
-May incur a small performance penalty.
+It incurs a performance penalty.

 --top-k - Number of top factors to include in the output.
 Default: 3.

---output-coord-digits - Number of decimal digits to output for coordinates (only used if input coordinates are float or --output-original is not set).
-Default: 4.
+--output-coord-digits - Number of decimal digits to output for coordinates in text mode (used when input coordinates are float or --output-original is not set).
+Default: 2.

 --output-prob-digits - Number of decimal digits to output for probabilities.
 Default: 4.